gauravwarad/NoteTaker/README.md

 if you're a dummy, download that zip file, extract it, and launch notetakerv1

-if you know something about .net, then go on read my code and customize it as required, i've tried to keep it clean.
+if you know something about c#, then go on read my code and customize it as required, i've tried to keep it clean.